-The United States annually exports more than \$1.5 billion (USD) of agricultural and related products directly and indirectly to the Kingdom of Saudi Arabia.
-Saudi Arabia is reliant on imports to meet up to 75 percent of its food consumption needs, and U.S. retail food exports to Saudi Arabia have grown rapidly over the past several years.
-U.S. exports of consumer-oriented food products to Saudi Arabia decreased four percent in 2021, compared to 2020, to approximately \$535 million mainly due to shipping issues (e.g., fewer cargo ships, higher costs, etc.) throughout the year.
-Unfortunately, this trend is expected to continue throughout 2022.
+In 2024, the United States exported nearly \$1.4 billion (USD) worth of agricultural and related products to the Kingdom of Saudi Arabia (Kingdom).
+Saudi Arabia relies on imports to meet up to 80 percent of its food consumption needs, and U.S. consumer-oriented food product exports have grown rapidly over the past several years, reaching \$622 million in 2024.